maximiliano722/ABB-Website/README.md

 CD: Contiously deploying two heroku apps: a test app tracking our testv2 branch and a prdocution app tracking our main branch

-## Cloud Image Storage ##
-The images uploaded within this application are stored on a cloud storage provided by AWS's S3 service.
-The images are automatically deleted from the cloud when the users and sponsors with pictures are deleted on the application.
-A variable called RAILS_MASTER_KEY should be initiailized on the app's heroku configuration variables to use S3 cloud storage; without this key, the web application will not work.

-To set the extra_images on the webpage, you'll need to create extra_images with these "group" names for each page:
- Home Page: First Image, Carousel
- About page: About Image, Integrity Image, Brotherhood Image, Professionalism Image, Service Image

 ## Support ##